Quantisation of derived Lagrangians: A ``Fukaya category'' for algebraic Lagrangians

-over $(\tilde{\O}_{Y}, \lambda)$ parametrises self-dual $\tilde{\O}_{Y}$-module quantisations of the line bundle $\sL$ on the Lagrangian $(X,\lambda)$.
+over $(\tilde{\O}_{Y}, \lambda)$ parametrises self-dual $\tilde{\O}_{Y}$-module quantisations of the line bundle $\sL$ on the Lagrangian $(X,\lambda)$, where $\Sp(Y,0)=\Lag(Y,\emptyset;0)$, the space of $0$-shifted symplectic structures on $Y$.
 We now explain how this homotopy fibre can be regarded as a torsor for the group of self-dual rank $1$ local systems, so comes close to the intention of \cite{BehrendFantechiIntersections}.